AI: Anthropic Claude 4.6 focuses on security. For what, and what about anti-piracy?

 Claude governing framework

-The governing framework for Claude 4.6’s security is called AI Safety Level 3 (ASL-3), a standard defined in Anthropic’s Responsible Scaling Policy (RSP); which is modeled after biological safety levels (BSL) and is triggered when a model reaches a level of intelligence where its misuse could lead to “catastrophic harm,” resulting from advanced cyberattacks or chemical, biological, radiological, and nuclear threats.
+Anthropic promotes Claude 4.6 as “safety first,” as it adheres to called AI Safety Level 3 (ASL-3), a standard defined in Anthropic’s Anthropic’s Scaling Policy (RSP) against catastrophic misuse.
+This is modeled after biological safety levels (BSL) and is triggered when a model reaches a level of intelligence where its misuse could lead to “catastrophic harm,” resulting from advanced cyberattacks or chemical, biological, radiological, and nuclear threats.

-External security experts note that Claude 4.6 represents a significant advance for AI’s role in cybersecurity.
-According to analysis by Tenable, the model’s ability to discover high-severity vulnerabilities—even in codebases that have been tested for decades—demonstrates a shift toward AI-driven exposure management.
+External security experts have commented that Claude 4.6 represents a significant advance for AI’s role in cybersecurity.
+According to analysis by Tenable, the model’s ability to discover high-severity vulnerabilities – even in codebases that have long been tested – demonstrates a shift toward AI-driven exposure management.
 Tenable emphasizes that while the model’s discovery capabilities are remarkable, the true value for defenders lies in turning these findings into actionable security outcomes through prioritization and contextual risk analysis.

 Furthermore, ASL-3 does not track where a piece of digital content originated.
 It has no mechanism for verifying the “provenance” of a file—meaning it cannot tell you who originally created a document or whether it has been altered since its creation.
 These issues of digital integrity fall under the jurisdiction of separate technologies, such as digital watermarking (like the C2PA standard) or blockchain ledgers, which are outside the scope of Anthropic’s internal model safety protocols.